The History of Open LMS

 At the end of 2018, Moodlerooms changed its name to Blackboard Open LMS and continued with the development of a robust teaching, training, and learning ecosystem.
 Various tools such as Blackboard Collaborate™, Blackboard Ally™, and Blackboard SafeAssign™ can be seamlessly integrated.

 In March 2020, Learning Technologies Group plc (LTG) acquired Blackboard Open LMS from Blackboard, changed its name to Open LMS and launched the new company as a standalone business within LTG’s growing portfolio.

 With the aim of offering an innovative experience, excellent customer service, a robust and powerful Moodle™-based learning and training ecosystem, LTG also added eCreators from Australia in September 2020, and just a few months later in December 2020, it acquired eThink Education in North America.
 Both companies have vast experience in offering state-of-the-art Moodle™-based solutions.

 As a result, at Open LMS, we have a global team of professionals working to transform the lives of thousands of people around the world by delivering exceptional teaching, training, and learning experience.
 Today, Open LMS serves more than 1,500 customers and more than eight million users in over 120 countries.
 We also have a team of more than 20 channel partners that help us promote the Open LMS experience in different parts of the world in their local languages.

-By integrating the best human talent, we created a solid and diverse team with worldwide coverage capable of efficiently satisfying the different needs of the educational and corporate market.
-Open LMS is the best-selling open source provider in the world with a strong vision focused on being an ally of its clients and offering a professional and timely service.
+By integrating the best human talent, we’ve created a solid and diverse team with worldwide coverage capable of efficiently satisfying the different needs of the educational and corporate market.
+Open LMS is the best-selling open source provider in the world with a strong vision focused on being an ally for our clients and offering a professional and timely service.